-5.2 The customer shall provide suitable access to the site, a suitable area for siting the Equipment and suitable facilities for turning the vehicle around.
+5.2 The customer shall provide suitable access to the site, a suitable area for siting the equipment and suitable facilities for turning the vehicle round.

-5.4 Subject to Clause 9.2, the customer shall be responsible for the safety of any person (including the employees and agents of RBWS whilst on or about the site.
+5.4 Subject to Clause 9.2, the customer shall be responsible for the safety of any person (including the employees and agents of CEL whilst on or about the site.

 6.0 PERFORMANCE DATES AND FORCE MAJEURE

-6.1 Without prejudice RBWS shall have no liability for any delay or default in the provision of the Service caused directly or indirectly by breakdown or unavailability of Equipment or Vehicles inability to obtain labour or any other causes beyond RBWS’s reasonable control.
+6.1 Without prejudice CEL shall have no liability for any delay or default in the provision of the service caused directly or indirectly by breakdown or unavailability of equipment or vehicles, inability to obtain labour or any other causes beyond CEL’s reasonable control.

-8.1 The customer shall at all times allow RBWS, its employees or agents access to the equipment to empty or replace it and on the termination to remove it from the site.
+8.1 The customer shall at all times allow CEL, its employees or agents access to the equipment to empty or replace it and on the termination to remove it from the site.

-8.2 All waste deposited in the equipment shall become the property of RBWS from the time when RBWS empties or replaces the equipment PROVIDED THAT this clause shall not absolve the customer from any liability or responsibility in relation to the waste.
+8.2 All waste deposited in the equipment shall become the property of CEL from the time when CEL empties or replaces the equipment PROVIDED THAT this clause shall not absolve the customer from any liability or responsibility in relation to the waste.